 - 1. British and Irish officials were instructed at the IGC on 10 September 1993 to draft a joint illustrative working paper, sans commitment on either side and ad referendum to Ministers, to seek and identify as a basis for discussion aspects of a possible outcome, consistent with the statement of 26 March 1991, likely to prove acceptable to all parties to the Talks.
 The paper and its conclusions to be discussed in the first instance at a subsequent meeting of the IGC. - 2.
-Complementary bilateral discussions between the British Government and Northern Ireland political parties have continued during this period with the same aims.
+Complementary bilateral discussions between the British and Northern Ireland political parties have continued during this period with the same aims. - 3.
+The following joint paper represents the outcome of discussions within the Liaison Group.